-Google Hangouts for Android version 1.3 update rumored to include SMS and MMS integrationAlex Wagner - Deputy Managing Editor, News Desk
+Google Hangouts for Android version 1.3 update rumored to include SMS and MMS integrationAlex Wagner - Editorial Director of News and Content

 Last week, Google rolled out a version 1.2 update to its official Hangouts app for Android that included the ability to view the online status of friends and better contacts organization, two big features that many users had been demanding for a while.
 Now some intel on Google's plans for Hangouts v1.3 has leaked out, and apparently the company's got even bigger plans for its next Hangouts update.

 Sources speaking to Android Police say Google will integrate SMS and MMS capabilities in the version 1.3 Hangouts update.
 It's said that SMS messages sent in the app will be labeled as "via SMS" so that users know what type of message they're sending, and SMS delivery reports are also expected to be supported.
 The option to disable SMS will also be available for those folks that'd prefer to stick to Hangouts instant messages.

 On the MMS side of things, it's expected users will be able to send picture messages in Hangouts v1.3, but it's not yet clear if video messages will be supported as well.
 Speaking of video the Hangouts v1.3 app will also reportedly support video sharing over the Hangouts protocol.